-The rules of the original OMS say that it ‘chooses to stay secret and work out of the public eye’.
-There seem to have been two reasons for this.
-In Zinzendorf’s day, people would join an order for the privilege or status that it gave them.
-The OMS wanted to avoid this, and even had a rule that if anyone sought to use their membership for fame or personal advancement they would have to resign.
-The other reason was that the OMS had an unusually diverse membership, including people from different branches of Christianity (the Anglican Archbishop of Canterbury and the Catholic Archbishop of Paris were both members) and from nations which might be political or military opponents.
+The rules of the original OMS say that it ‘chooses to stay secret and work out of the public eye’, and this seems to have been for two reasons: humility and unity.
+Firstly, humility: In Zinzendorf’s day, there was status attached to membership of ‘Knightly Orders’ and the founders of the OMS wanted to avoid such ostentation.
+They even had a rule warning that if anyone sought to use their OMS membership for fame or personal advancement they would have to resign.
+Secondly, unity.
+The other reason for secrecy was that the OMS had an unusually diverse membership, including people from different branches of Christianity (the Anglican Archbishop of Canterbury and the Catholic Archbishop of Paris were both members) and from nations which might be political or military opponents.
 To avoid controversy, it helped for members to keep their involvement private.

-In 1738 some documents relating to the OMS came into the hands of Zinzendorf’s opponents, who tried to use them to portray him as a secretive political agitator.
-To counter these claims, the full rules of the Order were made public in 1740.
+However, in 1738 some documents relating to the OMS came into the hands of Zinzendorf’s opponents, who tried to use them to portray him as a secretive political agitator.
+To counter these claims, the full rules of the Order were simply made public in 1740.
 Thereafter the OMS continued in the open, presumably because secrecy had by then become more of a liability than an asset.

-The 21st century expression of the OMS is completely open in its approach, and everything about the Order is published either in books or online.
+The 21st century expression of the OMS is completely transparent in its approach, and everything about the Order is published either in books or online.

 No. There is no evidence to suggest that Zinzendorf himself was a Freemason or that the OMS had masonic links.